MicrosoftDocs/sql-docs/docs/connect/jdbc/understanding-java-ee-support.md

 [!INCLUDE[Driver_JDBC_Download](../../includes/driver_jdbc_download.md)]

 The following sections document how the [!INCLUDE[jdbcNoVersion](../../includes/jdbcnoversion_md.md)] provides support for the Java Platform, Enterprise Edition (Java EE), and JDBC 3.0 optional API features.
-The source code examples provided in this Help system provide a good reference for getting started with these features.
+The source code examples provided in this Help system provide a good reference to get started with these features.

 First, make sure that your Java environment (JDK, JRE) includes the javax.sql package.
 This package is required for any JDBC application that uses the optional API.
 JDK 1.5 and later versions already contain this package, so you don't have to install it separately.